asielh1n1/zunkernel/README.md

         -view (Here are the bundle's html views)
 ```
 ##Features
 ###Global framework variables.
 * zun.express (Give access to express module after run application.
 To use look the module express's docs http://expressjs.com/es/api.html)
 * zun.basedir (Absolute path to the project root)
 * zun.swig //Access to the swig template engine( See docs http://node-swig.github.io/swig-templates/docs/)
 * zun.config (Object to storage the global configuration variables's of the framework)
 * zun.mongoose (In case of using the mongodb driver, this object saves the initialization of the mongoose object: require ('mongoose'); For more information read: https://www.npmjs.com/package/mongoose)
+* zun.sequelize (In case of using the sequelize driver, this object saves the initialization of the sequelize object: require ('sequelize'); For more information read: http://docs.sequelizejs.com/en/latest/docs/getting-started/)

 ###When you create a bundle, automatically be create global configuration variables's of the application and you can call it from any part of it:
 * zun.bundle_name.config (Give you access to the configuration file of your bundle, you can call it as an object)
 * zun.bundle_name.db (Object of database access and it's a Sequelize object with the file configurations of "config.json" of your bundle.
 To use, look Sequelize module's docs)
 * zun.bundle_name.render (Object SWIG configuring directly with folder view of the bundle)
-* zun.bundle_name.model.model_name (Access to the created model with sequelize.
-Are models of type sequelize.
+* zun.bundle_name.model.model_name (Access to the created model with sequelize or mongoose.
+Are models of type sequelize or mongoose.
 To use, look Sequelize module's docs, in the models topic.
 Example: zun.test.model.User.findAll())
 * zun.bundle_name.email (Object of type createTransport of the nodemailer module.
 Uses the configuration of the "config.json" file of the bundle.
 To use, look the nodemailer module configuration)

 ###Framework global functions